By Angela Weight, TBP founder, editor and admin

 Coach Adam Marshall, also of the Ropes, sums it up very well.

-4) Coach Marshall makes as great point.
+4) Coach Marshall makes a great suggestion.
 Tell your player to make a list of today’s top MLB outfielders and look up some YouTube videos of amazing saves and painful errors they’ve made.
 Then try saying that outfielders aren’t important.

 5) Parents don’t always understand a coach’s reasoning behind how he positions his players.
 Sometimes what may seem like criticism is actually a compliment.
 This quote found on a coaches’ forum sums it up well.
 “Sometimes you have two kids who are really good infielders, but one is a better outfielder.
 Putting him in outfield is not at all an insult to his ability.
 I’m putting my players where I need them the most – and it’s not up to parents to judge that.
 When they do and talk negatively about it in front of their player, they’re creating a problem in his mind and sabotaging his team first mentality.”